-The best course of action is to talk with the people you expect to be left behind.
-Have a chat with people about what you want at your funeral – if you want people in bright colours, and a boozy wake, make sure a few people know about it.
+The best action is to talk with the people you expect to be left behind.
+Chat with people about what you want at your funeral – if you want people in bright colours and a boozy wake, make sure people know about it.

-Circumstances change and getting the funeral you want can't always happen.
-It's possible the graveyard where you wish to be buried doesn't have any plots left, or your ashes can't be scattered where you want them to be.
+Circumstances change, and getting the funeral you want can't always happen.
+For example, it's possible the graveyard where you wish to be buried doesn't have any plots left, or your ashes can't be scattered where you want them to be.

-In this case, you need to trust that those you care about can make the right decision for you.
+In this case, you need to trust that those you care about can make the right decision.
 There’s only so much planning that you can do.
-When you think about it, your funeral is about those you’ve left behind as well as what you wanted, so letting people make decisions after you’re gone shouldn’t be harmful.
+When you think about it, your funeral is about those you’ve left behind and what you wanted, so letting people make decisions after you’re gone shouldn’t be harmful.

 By law, the final say in any funeral lands with the executor of the will or the administrator of the estate if you’ve not got a will.
 Concerned about family arguments over your funeral?
-Be sure to have a will and name an executor that you trust to carry out your will.
+Be sure to have a will and name an executor you trust to carry out the instructions in your will.

 During the coronavirus pandemic, there have been strict regulations in place regarding funerals.
 We’ve seen caps on attendance, social distancing, and restricted access to chapels of rest.

 In this instance, most companies dealing with prepaid funeral plans have been offering partial refunds.
-It’s likely the refund will go directly to your estate and managed in accordance with your wishes.
+The refund will likely go directly to your estate and be managed according to your wishes.

-A plan covered by the Funeral Planning Authority has a disputes and complaints process available in any other situations.
+A plan covered by the FCA will allow you to make a complaint to the Financial Ombudsman.
 The people dealing with your funeral after you’re dead will be able to complain if they think your funeral wasn’t up to par and seek a refund if necessary.

 Your funeral is your last chance to express yourself to the world.
 It's also a special time for those that loved you to bid you farewell.
-Of course, you want to get the whole thing right, so you want to be sure that your wishes are respected.
+But, of course, you want to get the whole thing right, so you want to be sure that your wishes are respected.